martinbonnin/vespene/README.md

 # It will take time!
 ./upload.kts --input my-local-repo/ --scratch tmp/ --group com.example [--pom-project-url https://...]

+# upload.kts does not release automatically (also it's easy to add it)
-# Go to https://oss.sonatype.org/#stagingRepositories, check your contents and hit "Release" for repositories
+# To release, go to https://oss.sonatype.org/#stagingRepositories, check your contents and hit "Release" for repositories
 # that look good.
-If there are errors, tweak the script until checks pass
+# If there are errors, tweak the script until checks pass

 # For other options about specifying versions, pom fields, etc, use --help
 ./upload.kts --help